barrelo89/dcSR/README.md

 ![image](https://user-images.githubusercontent.com/25336939/135013433-94da5fbd-ff44-4c8a-9db6-c3197d85c4ed.png)

 4. Now, let's compile FFMPEG.
 But there is one thing to note before you run './configure' in command window.
-Since the H.264 is not enabled in default FFMPEG configuration, we need to configure FFMPEG with '--enable-gpl --enable-libx264' [reference](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu#:~:text=libx264,118%20then%20you%20can%20install%20that%20instead%20of%20compiling%3A)
+Since the H.264 is not enabled by default FFMPEG configuration, we need to configure FFMPEG with '--enable-gpl --enable-libx264' [reference](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu#:~:text=libx264,118%20then%20you%20can%20install%20that%20instead%20of%20compiling%3A)
 ```
 ./configure --enable-gpl --enable-libx264
 ```